djacobow/spinkler/README.md

 # SPinkler

 The "SPinkler" is a Raspberry Pi based sprinkler controller.
-There are others like it, but this one is mine.
-The name is a mashup of "sprinkler" and "pi."

-## Hardware

-The hardware for the SPinkler is not a whole lot different from the Open Sprinkler Project or really any triac sprinkler board for that matter.
-The difference here is really form factor and an LCD display.

-Only a few GPIO pins on the RPi are used.
-They drive an 74HC595 shift register to control the triacs and another 595 to drive the LCD display.

-The Pi Zero attached via a 2x20 header.
-I put the socket on the SPinkler board and solder header pins to the *back* of a RPi Zero.
-You could do it the other way around, I suppose.

-Like almost all sprinklers, a 24VAC transformer provides power.
-5V comes from the venerable MC34061 switching regulator, which feeds The Pi Zero by means of the GPIO socket.

-A simple driver for a 20x4 LCD display allows HD44780 commands over the serial line.

-That and some connectors and a fuse are pretty much all she wrote.
-I decided to use automotive ATO style fuse bcause I prefer them over bus types.
-They're easier to pull and read.
+Other projects, such as "Open Sprinkler" are very similar.
+However, I didn't like the Open Sprinkler Project's Raspberry Pi based srpinkler controller.
+I wanted a different form factor, and a display, and I wanted to do it mysef.

+As a result this project is similar, but not identicaly to Open Sprinkler.

+## Who would want to use this?

+There are a bunch of IOT irrigation controllers on the market, some with some pretty slick software.
+If you want open source, then you can avail yourself of the "Open Sprinkler Project" which has an EPA Water Sense evapotranspiration model and a nice phone app.

+But if you just want something simple, something you can control directly yourself, and write your own scheduling algorithm for, you might like this project.
+I think my hardware and software are both straightforward.

+The demo app I provide is the one I use to water my garden.
+It simply accesses a Google Calendar to know when to water.
+I don't run a web server or a phone app or anything like that, since Google already provides the tools I need to manage a calendar.

+If this is appealing to you, then the SPinkler may be of interest.

 ## Software

 ### Philosophy

-Lots of sprinkler projects do clever stuff like adjust to the weather, either by Internet feed or by rain sensor.
-Most include a phone app to allow real-time control of your sprinklers.
+Lots of sprinkler projects do clever stuff like run evapotranspiration models to adjust to the weather and provide a nice phone app that might provide real-time control of your sprinklers.

+I wanted to instead build something that was simple to understand and did not involve too much extra software.
+I already use a calendar system that works great: Google Calendar.
+So why not just create a watering calendar and have the sprinklers follow that?

-I might get around to some or all of that, but the main feature I wanted to implement was setting your watering schedule by means of a Google Calendar.
-Google allows an individual accout to have multiple calendars, so I just created one for my watering.
-This Pi then just reads that schedule and waters accordingly.
-This is clean and simple and allows me to edit my watering using any of the interfaces to Google Calendar (phone, web, etc) without having to write (or use) a special app.
+And that's what I've written.
+I think this is clean and simple and allows me to edit my watering using any of the interfaces to Google Calendar (phone, web, etc) without having to write (or use) a special app.